 Trauma changes the brain in very specific ways.
 These changes profoundly compromise the capacity to regulate autonomic arousal and in turn, handle everyday stress.
 Moreover, we believe individuals who suffer from heightened arousal are more vulnerable to developing psychological disorders.
 These substantive changes involve cognitive, affective, somatic and physiological neurons.
 We witness them through dentritic`shrinkage’, hippocampal damage, memory problems and over-activation of the amygdala, characterized by `kindled’ affect dysregulation.

-Self-regulation of the autonomic nervous system has increasingly been recognized as an important factor in the etiology of several psychological and physiological problems.
+Self-regulation training of the autonomic nervous system has increasingly been recognized as an important factor in the etiology of several psychological and physiological problems.
 Clinical problems such as PTSD, anxiety based disorders including simple phobias, mood disorders, Reflex Sympathetic Dystrophy, eating disorders and some learning disorders such as ADHD are all characterized by ANS dysregulation (Josephs, & Zettl, TTB II, 2001; Perry, 1999; Scaer, R., 2001; Van der Kolk, et al., 1996).

 Persistent dysregulation compells many individuals to seek various means for controlling or numbing the activation.
 Their inevitable failure to effectively regulate their system is believed to be the driving force behind addictive behaviours such as alcoholism and drug use or forms of distraction such as hyperactivity, aggression self-mutilation and/or avoidance behaviours (Josephs, & Zettl, TTB III, 2001; Van der Kolk, B., 1989).